CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 ### Shared Libraries

-One details we did not cover in detail in this example is shared libraries.
+One detail we did not cover in this example is shared libraries.
 Check out [this](https://amir.rachum.com/blog/2016/09/17/shared-libraries/) blog post on shared libraries and dynamic loading for more details.

 ## Final Thoughts